-A partial knee replacement is a replacement that only replaces part of the knee joint.
+A partial knee replacement replaces only part of the knee joint.
 The Registry identifies five classes of primary partial knee replacement.
 Most are used in small numbers and two are no longer used in Australia.
-The main report provides information on the three partial knee replacements that are still being used.
-The results of the two classes of partial knee replacement that are no longer used are available in the supplementary report on the AOANJRR website under the heading of 'Prosthesis Types No Longer Used'.
+The main report provides information on unicompartmental knee replacements, and other partial knee replacements still being used are reported in the Partial Knee Arthroplasty Supplementary Report.
+The results of the two classes of partial knee replacement that are no longer used are available in the supplementary report on the AOANJRR website called Prosthesis Types No Longer Used.

 The most used partial knee replacement is the unicompartmental knee.
-This replaces the femoral and tibial joint surfaces on either the inner or outer side of the knee (most commonly the inner side of the knee), its use accounts for 92.9% of all primary partial knees.
+This replaces the femoral and tibial joint surfaces on either the inner or outer side of the knee (most commonly the inner side of the knee).
+Its use accounts for 92.8% of all primary partial knees.
 Other types of partial knee replacement are partial resurfacing and patella/trochlear knee replacements.